kgururaj/GenomicsDB_wiki/Importing-CSV-into-GenomicsDB.md

 * _row_ (mandatory, type: int64): Row number in TileDB for this sample/CallSet
 * _begin_column_ (mandatory, type: int64): Column in TileDB at which the variant call begins.
 * _end_column_ (mandatory, type: int64): Column in TileDB at which the variant call ends (inclusive).
-* _REF_ (mandatory, type:string): Reference allele at the given position
+* _REF_ (mandatory, type:string): Reference allele at the given position.
 * _concatenated_ALT_ (mandatory, type: string): Concatenated alternate alleles separated by the character '|'.
 For example, if a given call has two alternate alleles _TAG_ and _TG_, then the concatenated string would be _TAG|TG_.
-* _QUAL_ (optional, type: float): Represents the QUAL field in a VCF.
+* _QUAL_ (optional, type: float): Represents the _QUAL_ field in a VCF.
 It can be left empty implying that the value was missing for this call.
-*_FILTER_field_specification_ (mandatory, type: variable length list of integers): Each element of the FILTER field list is an integer representing the FILTERs that this call failed (similar to how a BCF represents FILTERs).
+* _FILTER_field_specification_ (mandatory, type: variable length list of integers): Each element of the FILTER field list is an integer representing the FILTERs that this call failed (similar to how a BCF represents FILTERs).
 The first element of this field is an integer displaying the number of elements in the list.
 A value of 0 indicates that the list is empty.

 Additional fields can be optionally specified
-* _<other_fields_specification>_: The format depends on the type of field
+* _\<other_fields_specification\>_: The format depends on the type of field:
     * String type fields (fixed or variable length strings): The field should contain the string - an empty field indicates that the field is missing.
-    * Fixed length field (int or float): The field should contain _N_ elements where _N_ is the length of the field (fixed constant).
+    * Fixed length field (int or float): The field should contain exactly _N_ elements where _N_ is the length of the field (fixed constant).
+One or more elements may be left empty to indicate that those elements are missing.
-    * Variable length field (int or float): The first element of this field should be an integer displaying the number of elements in the field for this call.
+    * Variable length field (int or float): The first element of this field should be an integer denoting the number of elements in the field for this call.
 It should then be followed by the elements of this field.
-An empty or missing field can be specified by setting the first element (field length) to 0 - no other elements should follow.
+An empty or missing field can be specified by setting the first element (field length) to 0 - no other elements should follow an empty field.

 ### Example
 The following line contains 2 optional fields: